Career Development Framework: Undergraduate Students

 - Continue to build your network of contacts in both academic and practicum settings.

-- Work with staff from the Career Center to update your resume, and include the valuable skills and experience you have gained.
+- Work with staff from the Career Services to update your resume, and include the valuable skills and experience you have gained.

 - As appropriate, gather documents from your field placements for your portfolio.

 - Be open to taking on leadership roles on campus.